PyFlat/PTB-Map-Builder/README.md

 4. Follow the on-screen instructions provided by the installer.

-5. Once the installation is complete, you can start using the project!
+5. Once the installation is complete, you can start building maps!

 ### Portable Edition